How to Tell the Difference between a Hybrid and a Vanity Press

 • Royalty rates.
 Again, since you’re taking on much of the financial risk, that royalty rate should usually be 50% net revenue or higher.

-Alright, we’ve covered a lot of ground.
-Armed with knowledge of publishing standards, you’ll be much more prepared to find a hybrid press that works for you.
 I hope you are encouraged and now feel more confident to pursue the publishing path that works best for you and your manuscript.

 Amelia Wiens is a freelance fiction editor with a passion for fantasy, historical fiction, and the experiments in between.
 From publishing assistant at a hybrid press to historical interpreter at a Hudson Bay fort, Amelia chased narrative wherever she could throughout her English Literature degree.
 She is thrilled to have finally found her place working directly with fiction writers.
 Though Canadian, she grew up overseas in the deserts of Doha, Qatar.
 She is now back in the great white north and lives in the prairies of Manitoba.

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com